 - 15 ounces cheddar pasteurized processed cheese spread

 - salt and pepper to taste

-- Place water in soup pot over high heat.
-Add carrots, celery and green onions; bring to boil for 5 minutes; set aside, but do not drain.
+- Place the water, carrots, celery, and green onions in a medium pot over high heat.
+Bring to a boil for 5 minutes over high heat.
+Set aside, but do not drain.

-- In a large saucepan, bring milk and broth to boil.
-Whisk broth mixture into flour mixture with a wire whisk.
+- In a large saucepan, bring the milk and broth to boil.

 - Whisk the broth mixture into the flour mixture.
 Then add the rest of the ingredients, as well as the boiled vegetables and the water in which they were cooked.
 Bring to a boil and serve immediately.